-The funding for the AML Program is based on a per ton fee paid by active coal operators.
-100 percent of the construction and administrative expenses are reimbursed back to the division through annual grants.
-View our recent projects in the AML Program 2019 Annual Accomplishments Report.
+The funding for the AML Program is based on a per ton fee paid by active coal operators and historic coal share.
+100 percent of the construction and administrative expenses are reimbursed back to the AML Program through annual grants from the Federal Office of Surface Mining Reclamation Enforcement (OSMRE).
+The Surface Mine Reclamation and Control Act of 1977 also requires States to have a State Reclamation Plan approved by OSMRE to operate an Abandoned Mine Land Program.
+View Indiana's current approved State Reclamation Plan.

 Indiana has a history of requiring reclamation of coal mined lands.
 In fact, it was the second state to pass laws to regulate mining in 1941.
 Because state laws varied, a federal law requiring mine reclamation was passed in 1977.
 Prior to 1941 and with some of the early laws, land was abandoned or not reclaimed in a manner that could support productive uses.
 These sites can be dangerous as well as a source of water pollution.